00:00:02 Tailwind provides powerful utilities for structuring layouts with positioning, display properties, flexbox and grid.

 00:03:58 See this part right here?

-00:03:59 Well, it's a rectangle.
+00:03:59 Well, it's a Rectangle.

 00:04:01 This preview window?

-00:04:02 Also a rectangle.
+00:04:02 Also a rectangular.

-00:04:03 This button?
+00:04:03 And this button?

-00:04:04 Well, I think you can guess it.
+00:04:05 I think you can guess it.

 00:04:06 And that's exactly what makes Flexbox positioning super useful.

-00:04:10 And if you want to practice some Flexbox or learn it for the first time, there's a game called Flexbox Froggy that helps you learn Flexbox.
+00:04:10 And if you want to practice some FlexBox or learn it for the first time, there's a game called Flex Box Froggy that helps you learn Flex box.

 00:04:18 The goal of the game is simple.